-- Good senior cat food will have added vitamins and essential fatty acids (EFAs) to support your cat’s digestive system and overall health.
+- Good senior cat food will have added vitamins and essential fatty acids (EFAs) to support your cat’s digestive system and health.

-- Canned/wet food is recommended for senior cats (perhaps with small amounts of kibble).
+- Canned/wet food is recommended for senior cats, perhaps with small amounts of kibble.

-If your cat is starting to look scrawny, you should look for pet food that’s higher in calories or encourage them to eat more regularly.
+If your cat is starting to look scrawny, you should look for pet food that’s higher in calories and encourage them to eat more regularly.
 Assuming your cat is currently a healthy weight for its body type/breed, you should feed it the following number of calories per day:

 - Added vitamin E (tocopherol) and vitamin C to promote kidney functioning.